A rechargeable AA battery supporting Qi wireless charging: Introduction

+In the present paper, we introduce a rechargeable battery having the size and output voltage corresponding to those of an AA battery and incorporating a Qi wireless power receiver and a Li-ion cell, Fig.~\ref{fig:Concept}.
 The paper is organized as follows.
 In Sec.~\ref{sec:Structure}, we describe the structure of the proposed battery.
-Then, in Sec.~\ref{sec:Simulations}, we discuss numerical simulations of a curved, AA battery-sized receiving coil, evaluating its efficiency and studying the power transfer dependence on the receiving coil curvature, the distance between the receiving and transmitting coils, and the rotation angle of the receiving coil along the battery axis.
-Section~\ref{sec:Experiments} considers experimental realization of the battery prototype, including scattering parameters and charge curve measurements.
-Section~\ref{sec:Outlook} contains a discussion of the obtained results and an outlook.
+In Sec.~\ref{sec:Implementation}, we describe the circuit implementation of each functional block, as well as the firmware executed by the microcontroller unit and responsible for forming the Qi packets.
+Then, in Sec.~\ref{sec:Simulations}, we discuss numerical simulations of a AA battery-sized curved receiving coil studying the dependence of the coupling strength on the curvature of the receiving coil, the distance between the receiving and transmitting coils, and the rotation angle of the receiving coil along the battery axis.
+Section~\ref{sec:Experiments} considers the realization and experimental tests of the battery prototype, including studies of the power transfer contract establishment and termination conditions, as well as the measurements of the charge curve.
+Section~\ref{sec:Outlook} contains a discussion of the results obtained and an outlook.